-On May, 21, Polytechnic of Leiria signed a collaboration protocol with Irish higher education institutions: Athlone Institute of Technology (AIT) and Limerick Institute of Technology (LIT), for joint PhD programmes.
+On 21 May, the Polytechnic of Leiria signed a collaboration protocol with Irish higher education institutions Athlone Institute of Technology (AIT) and Limerick Institute of Technology (LIT), for joint PhD programmes.
 The signing ceremony was held in Leiria, at Biblioteca José Saramago do Politécnico de Leiria and streamed.

 The mission is to promote economic, social, cultural and sustainable development of the territories covered by the network, providing the necessary skills so that students, researchers and regional agents can successfully face the challenges of the future.
-This consortium aims to be a dynamic agent for the social transformation of regions, promoting active citizenship and leading the creation of a new multinational interregional alliance (European Interregional Development Zone)
+This consortium aims to be a dynamic agent for the social transformation of regions, promoting active citizenship and leading the creation of a new multinational interregional alliance (European Interregional Development Zone).